Statewide Trail Map 2016 (PDF, 11.3 MB)

 Greenways Foundation Membership Benefits Package (PDF, 1.6 MB)

-The Greenways Foundation of Indiana is pleased to announce that nominations for the 2017 Indiana Greenways Awards are now open to the public.
+The Greenways Foundation of Indiana welcomes nominations for the 2017 Indiana Greenways Awards.
 These awards are presented to those individuals, organizations, communities, corporations and projects that have exhibited outstanding excellence in advancing greenways or multi-use trail development throughout Indiana.
-The categories for consideration, including eligibility requirements, are as follows:
+The categories for consideration, including eligibility requirements, are listed below.

 Many great trails start with visionary and passionate public officials who make them happen.
 This category is specific for those working in the public sector who have demonstrated success with trail networks at their level of responsibility.
 All Indiana-based elected and non-elected officials at any level of government service are eligible.

 Many miles of trails in Indiana have come about due to the hard work and long hours put forth by private citizens.
 This award recognizes an individual for his or her success in promoting, developing and/or maintaining trails.

 Indiana has a number of groups that have formed to champion trail development, and many miles have been constructed due to their creative strategies and passionate members.
 This category recognizes an outstanding group, either formal (501 c3) or informal (ad hoc), that has demonstrated real success in expanding Indiana’s burgeoning trail network.

 Over the years, many businesses have come to appreciate trails as true quality of life enhancers for their employees, and the communities where they reside.
 This award recognizes a private corporation in Indiana that has gone the extra mile to support trails and promote their use.

 Indiana’s trail network continues to grow, and there are many great trail projects to celebrate.
 This category is for those new trail-based projects that opened during calendar year 2016.
 Eligible projects include off-road surface trails (and related bridges), water trails, equestrian trails and trailheads.